Homemade McDonald’s Steak Egg and Cheese Bagel: Breakfast Perfection

 4. Wipe out the pan and place it over medium-high heat until hot.

-5. Cook the patties in the pan for three minutes on each side or until cooked through.
+5. Cook the patties in a pan for 3 minutes on each side, or until cooked through.
 Again, depending on the size of your pan, you’ll probably need to cook in batches.
 Put the cooked patties on a baking dish covered with aluminum foil to keep the meat warm.

 Collage of making and cooking steak patties for McDonald's steak bagel.